midhunshyam/Advanced-Statistical-Methods/README.md

   - `leaflet`, `leaflet.extras`, `htmltools`
 - **Pandoc** (for knitting to PDF)
 - A LaTeX distribution (e.g. TeX Live or TinyTeX) for PDF rendering

-## File Descriptions

-The `Statistical-Report-MATH7002-22058122.pdf` contains the detailed report with the mathematical equations for the statistical models.
-This is a polished 40‑page PDF report derived from the .Rmd including table of contents, inline code output, figures (boxplots, density plots, maps), and narrative interpretation.

-`Statistical-Report-MATH7002-22058122.Rmd` is the fully annotated R Markdown source.
-This Contains code chunks for data import, EDA, statistical testing, modeling, plotting, and mapping.Organised into numbered “Task” sections, each with clear hypotheses, methodology, results, and conclusions.

 ## Key Findings